 After a devastating fire in 1916 destroyed the church, the congregation rebuilt and dedicated a new building in 1918.
 First United decided to commemorate the 100th anniversary of our building throughout 2018 with a year-long celebration.

-To start our Centennial Celebration we published two booklets, “The Walls Tell Our Story,” and “Memorial Chapel Windows,” to further explain the rich history of First United Church.
+We published two booklets, “The Walls Tell Our Story,” and “Memorial Chapel Windows,” to further explain the rich history of First United Church.
 The booklets describe much of the history of the church in two ways.

 The first booklet shows, through images and photographs of some of the paintings on our church walls and of old photos that are kept in our church archives, how the church was rebuilt after the 1916 fire and how the building and the church’s mission grew.
 It also includes a handy timeline of church history, starting from the 1860s, when the first church in Oak Park, then called the Oak Ridge Church of Harlem, grew and branched off into other denominations.
 The Oak Ridge Church became the First Congregational Church, which stood on the site of the current church today.
 It merged with First Presbyterian Church in 1975 to become First United Church.